-The Emergency Medicine clerkship is a required month-long clerkship for students at the University of Missouri-Kansas City School of Medicine.
+The Emergency Medicine clerkship is a required four-week block for students at the University of Missouri-Kansas City School of Medicine.
+In 2017 the SOM transitioned to 4 week blocks instead of a monthly rotation, so there are 13 block rotations per year.
 Students participate in direct patient care under the supervision of attendings and senior residents.
-Emergency Medicine faculty and chief residents give approximately 12 hours of lecture per month.
+Emergency Medicine faculty and chief residents give approximately 12-15 hours of lecture per month, including ACLS certification.

-There is assigned reading from Tintinalli’s Emergency Medicine Manual, 7th Edition by David M. Cline et al. Multiple additional resources are provided including access to the Society for Academic Emergency Medicine (SAEM), Test Question Bank and MedU Virtual Patient Cases.
-In 2015, our clerkship underwent a facelift and began to transition to a largely paperless rotation.
+There is assigned reading from Tintinalli’s Emergency Medicine Manual, 7th Edition by David M. Cline et al. Multiple resources are provided including an iPad (more below) and online access to Tintinalli and Access Medicine.
+Our clerkship functions largely paperless.
 Each student is loaned an iPad mini for the duration of the clerkship.
 The iPad can be used access course information and content during patient care.
 On the iPad, students can review patient charts, document electronically, view the course schedule, submit evaluation forms and receive course-related emails.
 Multiple medical applications have been installed and helpful web pages have been bookmarked.
 The clerkship’s iTunesU course houses course content with more than 50 pre-loaded videos on common emergency medicine problems and procedures.

 In addition, some objectives are derived from the ACGME Emergency Medicine Milestone Project, which can be found at www.acgme.org.
-At the start of the clerkship, you will be provided with an extensive syllabus (housed in the iTunesU course) outlining the clerkship objectives.
-The following is a list of our student learning outcomes (i.e. what you should be able to know or do at the conclusion of your month):
+At the start of the clerkship, students are provided with an extensive syllabus (housed in the iTunesU course) outlining the clerkship objectives.
+The following is a list of our student learning outcomes (i.e. what students should be able to know or do at the conclusion of your month):

 - The student should be able to accurately describe the classic presentations of emergent causes of common complaints that patients present to the emergency department with (i.e. chest pain, abdominal pain, altered mental status).